Registered Clinical Counsellor

 When and why did you join Alongside You?

-I will be joining Alongside you in January 2018.
-After almost 10 years of working exclusively with child and youth mental health in the Fraser valley, I’m really excited to start part-time private practice and join this integrated clinic.
+I joined Alongside you in January 2018.
+I have over 10 years of experience working with child and youth mental health in the Fraser valley and I enjoying bringing this experience to my practice through Alongside You.
 I met Andrew over 10 years ago while we were both working on our Master’s degree, and shared some classes together.
-I always appreciated his authenticity and openness about his life journey, his vision, ambition and diligence to establish and evolve Alongside you.
+I always appreciated his authenticity and openness about his life journey, his vision, ambition and diligence to establish and evolve Alongside You.

 What is your day-to-day role at Alongside You?

-As a part-time associate therapist, I will be working mainly with individual adults, children and their parents.
-I bring an ecclectic approach to my work which is always respectful, compassionate and client-centered, meeting people where they are at.
+As an associate therapist, I work mainly with individual adults, children and families.
+I also do a lot of work with people impacted by motor vehicle accidents who may be involved with ICBC cases.
+I bring an ecclectic and evidence-based approach to my work which is always respectful, compassionate and client-centered, meeting people where they are at.
 I find it an honour to get to know an individual and help them connect to their intrinsic value, gifts and wisdom to live more freely and self-compassionately.

 What skills do you need for your role at Alongside You?

-I have training in play therapy and Sandtray therapy for children.
-With adults I use experiential, body-based approaches including Focusing and Mindfullness.
 I value holistic – mental, emotional, physical and spiritual- approaches to wellness, exploring values, strengths and relationships.
-Working for the Public Service in mental health as well as through the Justice Institute I have extensive training and experience in trauma-informed therapy for complex trauma, Cognitive Behavioural Therapy, Dialectical Behavoural Therapy and Early Psychosis Intervention.
+Working in mental health I have extensive training and experience in trauma-informed therapy for complex trauma, Cognitive Behavioural Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavoural Therapy (DBT) and Early Psychosis Intervention.
 I am a certified Connect Parent facilitator as well as certified Circle of Security Parent group facilitator.

 What is the most rewarding part of your job?

 I really enjoy joining someone on their journey and truly helping them to be more accepting of themselves and to find courage to make changes that are more congruent and life-giving.
-As someone who has in the past struggled with anxiety, depression and finding my own voice, it is rewarding to help others do the same.
+As someone who has struggled with anxiety and depression and finding my own voice, it is rewarding to help others do the same.

 How do you relax when you are outside of work?

-I like to swim and soak in the hot tub at the local rec centre, read inspiring autobiographies, spend quality time with loved ones, explore the outdoors and travel to new places.
+I like to read inspiring autobiographies, spend quality time with loved ones, explore the outdoors and travel to new places.
 I love learning about and experiencing other cultures.

 What do you consider the most important value?